toke/craus/README.md

 I saw this as my challenge.

 **Fun fact:** the resulting code is just slightly smaller than the complete list of all possible values.
-The compiled version is larger.
+The compiled version is larger (of the original simple Version).
 But *sssshhh* this has to kept a secret.

 **Pro Tip:** The command `kraus -c 365 | awk -- '{ print $2 "\tKRAUS " $8 }' > calendar` will generate a file that can be fed to the linux `calendar` program.